 An accredited diagnostic imaging residency training center since 1972

-Our Diagnostic Imaging residency program is a 39-month American College of Veterinary Radiology (ACVR) accredited residency.
-The program begins in July and provides training and preparation for the certification examination of the ACVR.
-It is a non-degree graduate program that leads to an official University of Georgia certificate of residency.
+Our diagnostic imaging residency program is a 39-month American College of Veterinary Radiology (ACVR) accredited residency that provides training and preparation for the certification examination of the ACVR.
+Beginning in July, it is a non-degree graduate program that leads to an official University of Georgia certificate of residency.

 What can I expect as a resident?

 Advanced training is provided in the interpretation and operation of the following modalities:

 - computed tomography

 UGA diagnostic imaging boasts the latest in diagnostic imaging technology.
 Residents perform and interpret tests under the direction of ACVR diplomats as part of a weekly rotating schedule.

 Currently five residents are enrolled in the program.
 Upon completion, residents are eligible to take the ACVR board examination, and when successful, obtain Diplomate certification.